Skip to main contentScroll Top

 How to get to Ko Mak?

-If you have a car like we did, allow 4.5 to 5 hours to get there from Bangkok. the Laem Ngop pier (approximately 330 km), the one we took.
+If you have a vehicle like we did, allow 4.5 to 5 hours to get there from Bangkok to the Laem Ngop pier (approximately 330 km), the one we took.

-If you have a vehicle, you will find car parks nearby where you can park for the duration of your stay: Expect to pay 200 baht for a short stay.
+If you have a vehicle, you will find parking lots nearby where you can park for the duration of your stay: expect to pay 200 baht for a short stay.

 koh-mak stay parking - quai laem ngop - trat thailand